SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/typical-search.md

 ### Get Typical Search items

 For each _entity_ it’s possible to obtain the list of corresponding typical search items.
-[Typical Search][6] is covered more in the Typical Search article.

 #### [REST](#tab/find-typical-1)